 - Screen Skillnet have the capacity to offer bespoke subsidised in-house courses for groups of employees within one company.

 - Where Screen Skills Ireland award international bursaries to attend courses with specific learning outcomes, Screen Skillnet has the capacity to offer reduced rate passes to conferences and events with a more general learning outcome.
-For 2019 these have so far included CMC and Love Broadcasting.
+For 2019 these included MIPCOM, CMC and Love Broadcasting.

 - From time to time Screen Skills Ireland and Screen Skillnet will run courses in partnership.